Robust Communication-Optimal Distributed Clustering Algorithms: Preliminaries

+We study a notion of stability called approximation stability.
+Intuitively, a clustering instance satisfies this assumption if all clusterings close in \emph{value} to $\mathcal{OPT}$ are also close in terms of the clusters themselves.
+This is a desirable property when running an approximation algorithm, since in many applications, the $k$-means or $k$-median costs are proxies for the final goal of recovering a clustering that is close to the desired ``target'' clustering.
+Approximation stability makes this assumption explicit.
+This was first defined for clustering with $z=0$~\cite{as}, however, we generalize the definition to the setting with outliers. \begin{definition}(\emph{approximation stability.}) A clustering instance satisfies \emph{$(1+\alpha,\epsilon)$-approximation stability} for $k$-median or $k$-means with $z$ outliers if for all $k$-clusterings with $z$ outliers, denoted by $\mathcal{C}$, if $\text{cost}(\mathcal{C})\leq (1+\alpha)\cdot\OPT$, then $\mathcal{C}$ is $\epsilon$-close to $\mathcal{OPT}$. \end{definition}

+This definition implies that all clusterings close in cost to $\mathcal{OPT}$ must have nearly the same set of outliers.
+This follows because if $\mathcal{C}$ contains more than $\epsilon (n-z)$ points from $Z$, then $\mathcal{C}$ and $\mathcal{OPT}$ cannot be $\epsilon$-close.
+This is similar to related models of stability for clustering with outliers, e.g.~\cite{chekuri2018perturbation}.
+Note it is standard in this line of work to assume the value of $\alpha$ is known~\cite{as}.

-\paragraph{Distributed computing.} We use a common, general theoretical framework for distributed computing called the \emph{coordinator model}.
-There are $m$ machines, and machine 1 is designated as the coordinator.
-Each machine can send messages back and forth with machine 1.
+We will study distributed algorithms under the standard framework of the \emph{coordinator model}.
+There are $s$ servers, and a designated coordinator.
+Each server can send messages back and forth with the coordinator.
 This model is very similar to the \emph{message-passing model}, also known as the \emph{point-to-point} model, in which any pair of machines can send messages back and forth.
-In fact, the two models are equivalent up to small factors in the communication complexity \cite{braverman2013tight}.
-We assume the data is arbitrarily partitioned across the $m$ machines, and it is the coordinator's job to output the answer.
+In fact, the two models are equivalent up to constant factors in the communication complexity \cite{braverman2013tight}.
 Most of our algorithms can be applied to the mapreduce framework with a constant number of rounds.
 For more details, see \cite{distr_balanced,distr_kcenter}.

-\paragraph{Communication Complexity.} One of our main goals when designing distributed algorithms is to minimize the communication.
-For an input $X$ and a protocol $\Pi$, the \emph{communication cost} is the total number of bits in the messages sent to and from the coordinator.
-When designing algorithms, we wish to minimize the \emph{communication complexity}, or the maximum communication cost over all possible inputs $X$.
-When proving a lower bound for a problem $\mathcal{A}$, we define the \emph{$\delta$-error communication complexity} as the minimum communication complexity of any randomized protocol $\Pi$, such that for all inputs $X$, the probability that $\Pi$ outputs an incorrect answer is at most $\delta$.
-For brevity, we use communication complexity to mean .99-error communication complexity.